manassx/Cursor-Gallery/README.md

 ### **The Privacy Breakthrough: On-Device AI**

-While competitors upload your images to cloud AI services (exposing your IP and creative work), **Vibestate brings AI directly to your device**:
+While competitors upload your images to cloud AI services (exposing your IP and creative work), **CursorGallery brings AI directly to your device**:

 - **Portfolio Sequencing**: AI analyzes visual flow, color harmony, and emotional progression to suggest optimal image